 When hosting overnight guests, or casual dinner parties there’s a lot to do.
 Things like getting the guest room ready or preparing the home for holiday entertaining, and of course having food on hand for easy meal preparation.

 Over the years I’ve learned how to keep things less stressful when entertaining at home.
-For casual dinners I’ll either cook the main dish from scratch and serve pre-made dessert, OR serve a pre-made entree and make sides and dessert from scratch.
+For casual dinners I’ll either cook the main dish from scratch and serve pre-made dessert, OR serve an easy casserole entree, side salad, and make dessert from scratch.
 It’s a great solution for our busy lives, and guests still feel like they’re getting something special.

-Having the Michael Angelo’s Lasagna with Meat Sauce on hand is perfect for such occasions.
-Having the main dish ready to heat and serve gives me the time to make my extra special outrageous fudge brownies!
+Having the main dish ahead so it’s ready to heat and serve gives me the time to make my extra special outrageous fudge brownies!

 Trust me when I say that once you serve these brownies for dessert, they’ll be begging for the recipe.